-BHA and BHT are considered endocrine disruptors and may contribute to cancer.
+BHA and BHT are considered endocrine disruptors.

 Synthetic antioxidants, BHA and BHT are preservatives used in many cosmetics like lipstick and facial creams as well as food products.
 With health concerns ranging from allergic reactions to hormone disruption to tumor promotion, it is an unnecessary risk.

 In fact, there are international regulations against the use of BHT and BHA.
 The European Union prohibits the use of BHA as a fragrance ingredient in cosmetics.
 Also, California requires warning labels on products containing BHA stating that this ingredient may cause cancer.